 Textbook-selection committee members are volunteers from each school site, balanced by grade band (K-2, 3-5, 6-8 and 9-12).
 They receive ongoing training in standards related to that content area before an adoption cycle begins.
 After extensive review and piloting, the textbook-selection committee members vote to recommend one text to the district's Curriculum Council.
-The council, which consists of members from each school site and including some site administrators, reviews the recommendation and then recommends a textbook to the school board.
+The council, which consists of members from each school site and includes some site administrators, reviews the recommendation and then recommends Instructional materials to the school board.

-Our most recent public hearing to adopt a resolution on the sufficiency of instructional materials was in September 2018.

-The district chose its most recently adopted textbooks (English language arts) using the state-approved list.
+Our most recent public hearing to adopt a resolution on the sufficiency of instructional materials was in September, 2019The district chose its most recently adopted textbooks (K-5 History/Social Sciences) using the state-approved list.
 The textbook content fits within the curriculum framework adopted by the California State Board of Education (SBE).
-The district is in the process of evaluating and selecting history-social studies instructional materials for grades 6-8 using the state-approved list for grades 6-8.
+TUSD is in the process of evaluating and selecting instructional materials for science in grades K-12; this process has been hampered by school closures related to the COVID-19 pandemic.

-Textbooks and Instructional Materials List 2018-19 9 School Year

-Subject Textbook Adopted

-Reading/language arts StudySync, McGraw Hill (6-8) 2017

-Mathematics Digits, Pearson 2014

-Mathematics Bridge to Algebra, Carnegie Bridge to Algebra, Carnegie Learning

-Mathematics Algebra 1, Houghton Mifflin 2015

-Mathematics Geometry, Houghton Mifflin 2015

-Science Focus on Earth Science (6) 2008

-Science Focus on Life Science (7) 2008

-Science Focus on Physical Science (8) 2008

-History/social science Discovering Our Past: Ancient Civilizations (6) 2007

-History/social science Discovering Our Past: Medieval and Modern Times (7) 2007

-History/social science Discovering Our Past: The American Jour ney to World War I (8) 2007
+Textbooks and Ins Textbooks and Instructional Materials List 202 Subject Textbook Adopted Reading/language arts StudySync, McGraw Hill (6 -8) 2017 Mathematics Digits , Pearson 2014 Mathematics Bridge to Algebra, Carnegie Le earning 2014 Mathematics Algebra 1, Houghton Mifflin 2015 Mathematics Geometry, Houghton Mifflin 2015 Science Focus on Earth Science (6) (undergoing pilot 2019-20 and 20-21) 2008 Science Focus on Life Science (7 (undergoing pilot 2019-20 and 2008 Science Focus on Physical Science (undergoing pilot 2019-20 and 2008 History/social science World History: Ancient Civilizations 2018 History/social science World History: Medieval and Early Modern Times 2018 History/social science American Stories: Beginnings to V /orld War I 2018